QUaServer/QUaServer/README.md

 cp server/server.crt.der $SERVER_PATH/server.crt.der
 ```

-And in the C++ code the server's certificate contents need to be passed to the `QUaServer` constructor:
+And in the C++ code the server's certificate contents need to be passed to the `setCertificate` method **before** starting the server:

 ```c++
 #include <QCoreApplication>